TCD · The Career Diagnostic

 What the score is not.

-The score is informational, not personal advice.
-It does not know your specific employer, your specific city, your specific seniority, your specific niche within the occupation, or any of the dozens of other factors that make a real career decision a real career decision.
-It is a starting point for a conversation, not the conversation itself.
+The score is information, not personal advice.
+It doesn't know your specific employer, your city, how senior you are, or any of the dozens of other things that make a real career decision real.
+It's a starting point for a conversation, not the conversation itself.

 What we update, and how often.